Homepage

 The MCP server uses JSON RPC over HTTP (non streamable) via API Gateway's body payload parameter.
 See integration tests and see how the test event is generated.

-It contains a production grade implementation including DEPLOYMENT code with CDK and a CI/CD pipeline, testing, observability and more (see Features section).
+It contains an advanced implementation including IaC CDK code and a CI/CD pipeline, testing, observability and more (see Features section).

 It's started based on AWS sample for MCP - but had major refactors since, combined with the AWS Lambda Handler cookbook template.